 Things to know before visiting national parks near Las Vegas

 - Bring plenty of water and snacks.
-Some national parks near Las Vegas are remote and have limited food services (Death Valley, for example).
+Some national parks on the list have limited food services (Death Valley, for example).
 This means that it might take you an hour or so before you get to the nearest store where you can get food and water.

 - Don’t rely on your cellphone.
 Cell phone service can be sporadic and sometimes even non-existent in many national parks around Las Vegas.
-Make sure to download offline maps or grab paper maps at the visitor center.
+Download offline maps or grab paper maps at the visitor center.

 - National Parks near Las Vegas CAN be dangerous!
 Some hiking trails in places like Yosemite and Sequoia National Parks require superb navigation skills as they are located in the wilderness and can be challenging for a novice hiker.
 If you want to hike one of the more advanced trails, it’s better to hike with other people.

 - It can be very hot.
-Some national parks in the southwest like Death Valley, Grand Canyon and Joshua Tree see triple digits in summer, especially in recent years, as temperatures have been on the rise.
+Some national parks in the southwest like Death Valley, Grand Canyon and Joshua Tree see triple digits in summer.
 Take this into account if you plan on hiking or spending time outdoors.

 - Make sure to check your car.
-Many of the national parks near Las Vegas are remote and have very limited cell phone service, which means you need to make sure your car is in the sound condition.
+Some Las Vegas national parks are remote and have limited cell phone service, which means your car should be in sound condition.
 Check your tires, oil and battery before hitting the road.

 If you plan to spend at least a week on the road, it’s also a good idea to invest money in health insurance.
 WorldNomads is an excellent choice as it protects you in case of hospital visits, lost and stolen luggage and various accidents.

-Whatever national parks you decide to near Las Vegas, I hope you have an adventure of a lifetime.
+Whatever national parks you decide to visit, I hope you have an adventure of a lifetime.
 People from all over the world flock to America’s West Coast because of its scenic beauty and iconic cities (besides Las Vegas) that boast so much culture and entertainment.